 GDPR settings should be established after initialization and prior to making and ad requests.Setting consent data allow you to pass consent strings to back end ad servers and specify if the users fall under GDPR restrictions.

 Because every app’s user experience is different, the Verizon Ads SDK does not prompt for, nor provide a mechanism to prompt users to gather consent.
 Once consent has been obtained for the user, ConsentData should be set to ensure appropriate ad content is returned.

-For users that have consented to the use of Verizon Media Group ad products for advertising personalization, the SDK provides a mechanism to pass that consent information in the form of a specially-formatted consent string.
-It should be noted that the OATH SSP currently supports the IAB’s GDPR Transparency and Consent Framework.
+For users that have consented to the use of Verizon Media ad products for advertising personalization, the SDK provides a mechanism to pass that consent information in the form of a specially-formatted consent string.
+It should be noted that Verizon Media’s SSP currently supports the IAB’s GDPR Transparency and Consent Framework.
 You can learn more about this consent string by visiting IAB’s GDPR Transparency and Consent Framework github page.

 For convenience, we have provided a constant for the IAB consent key.
 It is the responsibility of the publisher to translate the user’s consent information into the IAB consent format, which takes the form of base64-encoded string, and set it as the value for the IAB consent key using setConsentData.
 The keys are IAB_CONSENT_KEY on Android, and kVASConfigIABConsentKey on iOS.

 restrictedOrigin is used to indicate if a user is in GDPR scope.
 If any of the following apply the user is deemed to fall under GDPR regulations:

 The user is currently located in the EU